Star Wars January 1, 2025

 The Finished Product

 The completed N-1 measures about 22 cm long with a 17 cm wingspan and sits about 5 cm tall at Grogu’s bubble canopy.
-It is chunkier and simpler than its bigger sibling but immediately recognizable as the ship from the show.
+It is chunkier and simpler than its bigger sibling but still recognizable as the ship from the show.
 The silver and dark gray color scheme captures the worn, rebuilt look of Mando’s version.

 The cockpit opens for Mando and there is a dedicated space behind it where Grogu can sit in his little bubble dome.
 The ship does not hold R5-D4 though, so the droid hangs out at the fuel station instead.
 Everything clicks together solidly and the model survives swooshing quite well.
 My son has been flying it around for weeks now and nothing has fallen off during normal play.